-Finally, Staff recommends that for future compliance years DP&L transfer the appropriate RECs and S-RECs to its GATS reserve subaccount between March 1st and April 15th so as to precede the filing of its Ohio annual compliance status report with the Commission.
+As a result of its review, Staff recommends that DP&L be found in compliance with its 2012 AEPS compliance obligations.
+Furthermore, Staff recommends that for future compliance years in which DP&L is utilizing GATS to demonstrate its Ohio compliance efforts, DP&L initiate the transfer of the appropriate RECs and S-RECs to its GATS reserve subaccount between March 1st and April 15th so as to precede the filing of its Ohio annual compliance status report with the Commission.